a-ospan/mispricing-risk-indicator/README.md

-This project presents a mispricing risk indicator based on U.S. economic and financial data covering the period from 2015 to 2024.
+This repository presents a mispricing risk indicator based on U.S. economic and financial data covering the period from 2015 to 2024.